Slicer/slicer-media-assets/SlicerIcons/SlicerSVG/SwapStyles/README.txt

+Color swapping logic for SWAP STYLES approach is described in ../../README.txt.
-Files in the SWAPSTYLES subdirectories are for testing color swapping logic for converting Light Theme Enabled icons in the directory into:
+This logic is for converting Light Theme Enabled icons in the directory into:

-Light Theme Disabled,
+-Light Theme Disabled,
-Dark Theme Enabled, and
+-Dark Theme Enabled, and
-Dark Theme Disabled icons.
+-Dark Theme Disabled icons.

-They can be tested against the appearance of Dark Theme Enabled icons in ../DarkThemeIcons/ subdirs.
+Files in the SWAPSTYLES subdirectories are LightThemeEnabled icons that can be used for creating other theme/state versions.